GlitchCog/ChatGameFontificator/README.md

 * How did you choose these games?
 What about this other game?

 The selection of games is informed by what I like and want to stream myself, what I could find images of fonts for, and the random whims of my OCD while putting the font sprite sheets together.
 I'll likely keep adding more in the future.
+Please feel free to message me on Twitch if you'd like to request a game for a future update, and I'll see if I can make it happen.

 * What's the difference between these two fonts?